CHANDANKUMARNS07/Physical_Design_2024/README.md

 8) Report Issue and contribute with PR.
 9) Sample Design contest attempts by contest TAs.

+Section 1:- Latest developments in CMOS technology and its implications on Circuits design.<br/>

 #### Path to Zetta-Scale Computing

 **Introduction:**